 The country’s population rivals China’s, and the International Monetary Fund estimates that the two nations’ economies are growing at roughly the same breakneck rate.
 Protecting nature and keeping natural systems sustainable in the face of such overwhelming growth will be a huge challenge—but it could also be critical for sustaining momentum that is helping to pull millions out of poverty every year.

 To demonstrate how India can continue to grow without sacrificing its biggest natural assets, TNC is launching a series of aggressive new projects to tackle problems in the air, water, lands and cities.
-“India is a country that is facing the challenges of people and nature,” says Seema Paul, TNC’s managing director for India.
+“India is a country that is facing the challenges of people and nature,” says Seema Paul, TNC’s former managing director for India.
 “It has high economic growth.
 It has 1.3 billion people.
 It wants to be sustainable.
 How can TNC not be in India?”

 India is growing at a speed and scale that is often difficult to reckon with.
 The country has about 16 percent of the world’s population, 8 percent of its biodiversity and about 2 percent of its land.
 It has the seventh-largest economy in the world, and vast numbers of its citizens are lifting themselves toward higher standards of living every year.

 But all of this rapid change comes with problems.
 It’s estimated that some 600 million people will migrate to India’s cities by 2050, but many cities are developing without adequate planning.
 Farming is making the air unbreathable because of the widespread practice of burning crop residue, and groundwater pumping is depleting aquifers and taxing India’s strained electrical infrastructure.
 Energy demand nationwide is predicted to nearly double by 2050.

 For environmental organizations, there is work to be done everywhere in India.
 In the face of such overwhelming need, TNC is trying to identify and respond to the most pressing challenges.